 Impressed by Jill’s idea and passion to help these high-risk youth, Leslie Stevens, a producing professor at the American Film Institute donated $5,000 to start a nonprofit organization so more people could help make a difference by mentoring these kids.

 The organization, initially named Write Now!, was founded in 1996 with the mission to teach literacy through different forms of creative writing.
-In 1998, the organization’s name was changed to Create Now, to incorporate other forms of creativity, such as music and art, and we have been helping thousands of troubled youth ever since.
+In 1998, the organization’s name was changed to Create Now, to incorporate other forms of creativity, such as music, dance and art, and we have been helping thousands of youth ever since.